Skip to main content

 Patient Care

 The ALS Clinic at UNC offers an expert group of dedicated neuromuscular physicians to diagnose the disorder with the aid of state-of-the-art technology.
-Once diagnosed, patients attend one of our monthly ALS interdisciplinary clinics, where a team of physicians, nurses, physical therapists, occupational therapists, speech-language pathologists, nutritionists, social workers and supporting specialties apply the standards of care to manage the disease and its associated progression.
+Once diagnosed, patients attend one of our monthly ALS interdisciplinary clinics, where a team of physicians, advanced practice providers, nurses, physical therapists, occupational therapists, speech-language pathologists, nutritionists, social workers and supporting specialties apply the standards of care to manage the disease and its associated progression.

 Our clinic highlights the evidence-based foundations of ALS management, knowing that a combination of interdisciplinary care; pulmonary and nutritional support; pharmacologic agents; and supportive and mindful communications increase the lifespan and quality of life of our patients.